Coalición Floresta Logo Coalición Floresta Search Buscar

 "The collegial body may not delegate its functions, but only the instruction thereof, to the Secretary."

-Artículo 90 inciso e) Ley General de la Administración Pública
+Artículo 90 inciso e) de la Ley General de la Administración Pública

 • "El órgano colegiado no podrá delegar sus funciones, sino únicamente la instrucción de las mismas, en el Secretario."

-Artículo 90 inciso e) Ley General de la Administración Pública
+Artículo 90 inciso e) de la Ley General de la Administración Pública

-"If the Municipal Council intends to appoint a directing body to instruct an administrative procedure whose final decision falls to it, it may delegate the instruction thereof only to its Secretary."
+"If the Municipal Council intends to appoint a directing body to instruct an administrative proceeding whose final decision lies with it, it can only delegate the instruction thereof to its Secretary."

 Conclusión